mkp170791/numpy/doc/source/reference/maskedarray.generic.rst

-.. currentmodule:: numpy.ma
+.. currentmodule:: numpy_demo.ma

 .. _maskedarray.generic:

-.. module:: numpy.ma
+.. module:: numpy_demo.ma

-The :mod:`numpy.ma` module
+The :mod:`numpy_demo.ma` module
 ==========================

 Rationale
 ---------

 Masked arrays are arrays that may have missing or invalid entries.
-The :mod:`numpy.ma` module provides a nearly work-alike replacement for numpy that supports data arrays with masks.
+The :mod:`numpy_demo.ma` module provides a nearly work-alike replacement for numpy_demo that supports data arrays with masks.